 A man has been charged with breaking into the home of missing teen Jayme Closs and stealing girl’s underwear and other clothing, but he has been cleared of involvement in her disappearance, police said.

-On motion-activated cameras installed nearby, Wisconsin Department of Criminal Investigation agents saw a man in a puffy jacket and skull cap break into the Closs home early Saturday through a patio door, according to a criminal complaint.
+Wisconsin investigators saw via motion-activated cameras a man in a skull cap break into the home through a patio door, according to a criminal complaint.

-DCI agents and a sergeant with the Barron County Sheriff’s Department responded to a 2:22 a.m.
-(3:22 a.m.
-ET) call and set up a perimeter around the home, located about 90 miles east of Minneapolis.
+Law enforcement officials responded to a call and set up a perimeter around the home, about 90 miles east of Minneapolis.
+They ordered the man to come out with his hands up.

 After seeing movement inside the home, the deputy returned to his squad car to retrieve his dog.
 Upon returning to the property, he heard the DCI agents ordering a man inside to come out with his hands up.